nyc-crh/site/content/gallery/jansen-must-go.md

 - racist segregation
 - protest
 - Harlem
-- zoning & school assignment
+- zoning & student assignment
 - women's activism
 questions:
 - What feelings do you think this flier is trying to convey?
 How does it do so?
 What choices - about language, about design - help it communicate?